-- 2.2 The TEC Partnership, is a large further education provider graded Outstanding by Ofsted in May 2017 (Report), and has over 6 years of demonstrated 'good or better financial status' and therefore consider the likelihood of total provider failure to be low.
-The TEC Partnership is governed by the provisions of the Education and Skills Funding Agency in the event of a whole provider failure. - 2.3 The TEC Partnership considers the risk of losing the power to award Foundation Degree's in the next two years is low.
-Although these powers will be revalidated in the 2020/2021 Academic year, it is unlikely that TEC Partnership would not be awarded a further period of Degree Awarding Powers following review by the designated quality body. - 2.4 The TEC Partnership considers the risk low that it will lose the validation of the main validating partner for degree programmes, the University of Hull.
+- 2.2 TEC Partnership, is a large further education provider graded Outstanding by Ofsted in May 2017 (Report), and has over 6 years of demonstrated 'good or better financial status' and therefore consider the likelihood of total provider failure to be low.
+TEC Partnership is governed by the provisions of the Education and Skills Funding Agency in the event of a whole provider failure. - 2.3 TEC Partnership considers the risk of losing the power to award Bachelor's and Foundation Degree's in the next three years is low.
+TEC Partnership has been awarded a time-limited period of Bachelor's Degree Awarding